KU-MIDS-MO/assignment5-introp-25-26-VS9905/README.md

 - computes the range (maximum minus minimum) of each column,
 - create a bar plot showing the ranges of all columns,
 - saves the plot as a PDF file,
-- and returns a 1D NumPy array containiing the column ranges.
+- and returns a 1D NumPy array containing the column ranges.

 ---